 Prior learning requirements

-• Overview of global trends in drug development
+Overview of global trends in drug development (L.O 1)

-• Introduction to drug discovery: define key stages of drug discovery
+Introduction to drug discovery: define key stages of drug discovery (L.O 1-2)

-• Validation and development of receptor targets and bioassays.
-High throughput screening technology
+Validation and development of receptor targets and bioassays.
+High throughput screening technology (L.O 3-4)

-• Cutting edge technologies in drug discovery: X-ray crystallography, NMR, mass spectrometry, fluorescence spectroscopy and recombinant DNA technology
+Cutting edge technologies in drug discovery: X-ray crystallography, NMR, mass spectrometry, fluorescence spectroscopy and recombinant DNA technology (L.O 3-4)

 On successful completion of this module students will be able to:

-1. Comprehensively describe, and accurately define the key stages of discovery process.
+- Describe and define the key stages of discovery process.

-2. Demonstrate a deep understanding of new technologies in combinatorial chemistry and bioassays.
+- Demonstrate an understanding of new technologies in combinatorial chemistry and bioassays.

-4. Analyse and accurately interpret target-drug binding data from different cutting-edge technologies.
+- Analyse and interpret target-drug binding data from different cutting-edge technologies.

-The module will be combatively assessed by means of a coursework component (40% of the overall mark) and an essay (60% of the overall mark).
-The coursework component will consist of one seminar presentation (40% of the overall mark).
+The module will be assessed by two coursework components; a 10-minute seminar presentation (40% of the overall mark) and a dissertation (60% of the overall mark).
 Coursework elements will also be used to provide formative feedback.